 Any child, ages 3-21 (or graduation), which legally resides in the school district is eligible for special education services if the child is determined to have a disability that results in an adverse effect on his/her education.
 These services are managed by Article 14 of the School Code of Illinois, its implementing regulations and the federal law, Individuals with Disabilities Education Act (IDEA).
-Upon request, parents/guardians may receive a copy of the Illinois State Board of Education and related services must be determined at an IEP Team meeting following a comprehensive case study evaluation.
+Upon request, parents/guardians may receive a copy of the Illinois State Board of Education's regulations on special education services and their rights.
+The need for special education and related services must be determined at an IEP Team meeting following a comprehensive case study evaluation.
 The educational rights of students with disabilities are reviewed with parents before an evaluation is conducted.
 Parental consent is necessary for evaluation and initial placement.